thesingleboard/modebot/README.md

 <img src="./pics/modebotSmall.png">

-The modebot account should be used to login and add new images to the modebot.
+The *modebot* user account should be used to login and add new images to the modebot.

 ## Add images to the MODEbot